CanKirsallioba/CanKirsallioba/README.md

 ## Hello there 🔥

-My name is Can Kırşallıoba, I am a Computer Science student at the Bilkent University, Turkey.
+My name is Can Kırşallıoba, I am a Computer Engineering student at the Bilkent University, Turkey.

 Currently I am mainly focused in Machine Learning, however I am also doing some Android, and web development.